Facebook Pixel Code

 Cognitive Behavioral Therapy

-CBT may also be used in this program.
-Some strategies that this type of therapy can teach an individual in recovery include learning to identify and deal with triggers, handling cravings for drugs or alcohol, managing strong emotions that could lead to a relapse, and changing negative thought patterns that damage their self esteem.
-CBT is a powerful tool in that it lowers the chances of a relapse and encourages individuals to make positive changes in the way they think, feel, and behave.
+CBT aims to teach an individual in recovery how to identify and deal with triggers, handle cravings for drugs or alcohol, manage strong emotions that could lead to a relapse, and change negative thought patterns that damage their self-esteem.
+CBT is a powerful tool in that it reduces the chances of a relapse and encourages individuals to make positive changes in the way they think, feel, and behave.
 There is also a focus on strengthening relationships and social bonds with people that support their recovery.

 LifeRing

-LifeRing Secular Recovery is based on the conception that each individual holds the key to their own recovery and does not need to put his or her life in the hands of a higher power.
-It emphasises the idea that every person has an internal “sober self.”
+LifeRing Secular Recovery is based on the idea that each individual holds the key to their own recovery and does not need to put his or her life in the hands of a higher power.
+It emphasizes the idea that every person has an internal “sober self.”
 In therapy and groups, individuals learn to enhance their sober self and weaken their “addict self.”

 LifeRing allows individuals to find the methods that help them enhance their sober self, rather than demanding adherence to particular steps.
 It focuses, however, on living in the present and not dwelling on the mistakes of one’s addict self.